By Scott Hook

 There is no one-size-fits-all approach to nutrition.

+You probably already know that.
 We see it all the time.
 Someone tries keto, drops a bit of weight, then feels flat for weeks.
 Another person goes plant-based and feels incredible, until their energy crashes halfway through every workout.
 Someone else does intermittent fasting and becomes sharper, leaner, and more focused, while their partner, doing the same thing, ends up constantly exhausted, underperforming, and completely burned out.

 Same protocol.
 Different outcomes?
 But Why?

-That is because nutrition is deeply individualised, way more than most people realise.
+It is because nutrition is deeply individualised, way more than most people realise.

 What I’ve learnt and I now believe is worth discussing is as follows…

-• Your genes play a role.
+- Your genes play a role.
 Some people genuinely function better with a higher fat content in their diet.
 Others require more carbohydrates to fuel their performance.
 Some genes affect how you handle caffeine, vitamin D, saturated fats, and more.

-• Your microbiome, the bacteria in your gut, controls more than just digestion.
+- Your microbiome, the bacteria in your gut, controls more than just digestion.
 It can influence mood, inflammation, and even how your body processes nutrients.
 Two people can eat the same thing and have entirely different reactions to it.

 So What Do You Do With This???